NeuroJSON/jdata/JData_specification.md

      ]
   }
 ```
-and the corresponding UBJSON equivalents.
+and the corresponding binary JSON equivalents.
 The notations "data0", "data1", etc. are parsed
 node data in JData format according to the rules defined in this section and depend on
 the type of the data.